 Phobias are a common cognitive disorder in Perth that arise from the development of a mental attitude that intensely fears an object that it has developed a negative fixation on.
-The Energetics Institute offers Perth clients a counselling and therapy option to identify and overcome any phobias afflicting you in your day-to-day life.
+At the Energetics Institute in Perth, we offer you a counselling and psychotherapy option to identify and overcome any phobias afflicting you in your day-to-day life.

 What is Phobia

 A phobia may be thought of as an intense, distorted or unreasonable fixation or fear based attention factor that your mind has activated and scans the environment for.
 The fight-or-flight aspect of your mind is attuned to notice and alert you to those things you should notice and move away from.

 Fear is the associated fear that fuels this mind so a phobia afflicted person has a hyper-vigilant attention factor operating that fears unreasonably the perceived fear of, and/or the actual presence of some object that generates feelings of fear disproportionate to the threat.

 Your mind may start to fantasise or hallucinate that the feared object is present even when it is not so you may start to make safe environments unsafe with your phobias, and you are often left withdrawn and fearful and unable to normally function in the world.

 What are the Types of Phobias

 Your mind can make any object in the universe subject to the intense and distorted fear that is a phobia.
 However some objects are more commonly associated with phobias due to the fight-or-flight mechanism of the brain scanning the world for unsafe categories of objects, as part of how it operates.